 Product Returns.
 Products are returned by retail stores and distributors for inventory balancing, contractual stock rotation privileges, and warranty repair or replacements.
 We estimate the sales and cost value of expected future product returns of previously sold products.
 Our estimates for product returns are based on recent historical trends plus estimates for returns prompted by, among other things, announced stock rotations and announced customer store closings.
 Management reviews historical returns, current economic trends, and changes in customer demand and acceptance of our products when estimating sales return allowances.
 The estimate for future returns is recorded as a reserve against accounts receivable, a reduction in our net sales, and the corresponding change to inventory reserves and cost of sales.
-Product returns as a percentage of total shipments were 10.8% and 15.8% for the second quarter of 2016 and 2015, respectively.

 Price Protection Refunds.
 We have a policy of offering price protection to certain of our retailer and distributor customers for some or all their inventory.
 Under the price protection policies, when we reduce our prices for a product, the customer receives a credit for the difference between the original purchase price and our reduced price for their unsold inventory of that product.
 Our estimates for price protection refunds are based on a detailed understanding and tracking by customer and by sales program.
 Estimated price protection refunds are recorded in the same period as the announcement of a pricing change.
 Information from customer inventory-on-hand reports or from direct communications with the customers is used to estimate the refund, which is recorded as a reduction of net sales and a reserve against accounts receivable.
-Reductions in our net sales due to price protection were \$41 thousand in the second quarter of 2016 and negligible in the second quarter of 2015.

 Sales and Marketing Incentives.
 Many of our retailer customers require sales and marketing support funding, usually set as a percentage of our sales in their stores.
-The incentives were reported as reductions in our net sales and were \$47 thousand in the second quarter of 2016 and \$24 thousand in the second quarter of 2015.
+The incentives are reported as reductions in our net sales.

 Consumer Mail-In and In-Store Rebates.
 Our estimates for consumer mail-in and in-store rebates are based on a detailed understanding and tracking by customer and sales program, supported by actual rebate claims processed by the rebate redemption centers plus an accrual for an estimated lag in processing at the redemption centers.
 The estimate for mail-in and in-store rebates is recorded as a reserve against accounts receivable and a reduction of net sales in the same period that the rebate obligation was triggered.
-Reductions in our net sales due to consumer rebates were \$15 thousand in the second quarter of 2016 and \$46 thousand in the second quarter of 2015.